-Andrew Sproul, PhD, Assistant Professor/Director.
+Andrew Sproul, PhD, Associate Professor.
 Prior to pursuing his graduate studies, Dr. Sproul trained with Sir Hans Kornberg at Boston University and helped elucidate novel fructose metabolic pathways in E. Coli.
 He received his PhD in Biological Sciences at Columbia University under the tutelage of Dr. Lloyd Greene, where his studies focused on regulation of the JNK signaling pathway in neuronal cell death.
 After a short postdoc at the Icahn School of Medicine in neurodevelopment, he worked at The New York Stem Cell Foundation Research Institute for 5 years developing stem cell models of AD before starting his own lab at Columbia.
 In his spare time he enjoys practicing kung fu and traveling with his family.

 Heather Buchanan, PhD, Postdoctoral Scientist.
 I completed my undergraduate studies at the University of Aberdeen, Scotland where I graduated with a First Class Honours degree in Pharmacology.
 I then pursued a PhD in the lab of Professor Bettina Platt, also at the University of Aberdeen, where I focused on investigating disease-associated mechanisms of Alzheimer’s disease.
 Following completion of my PhD, I stayed with Professor Platt to undertake a short postdoc, before moving to New York City where I joined the labs of Dr Andrew Teich and Dr Andrew Sproul at Columbia University.
 Outside of work you can usually catch me chilling with coffee and a book, watching some TV and sports, and sampling the local food and drink with friends!